edinburgh-napier/set09121/lectures/lecture19.md

 # Metrics

-- Let us define some metrics that allow us to talk about performance for games.
+- Let's define metrics that allow us to talk about performance .
 - FPS: Frames-Per-Second.
     - The key measure most gamers like to talk about.
-The typical FPS displayed is the number of frames processes per second.
-Your monitor/TV and graphics card define how many frames you are actually shown per second (60, 120, 240, etc.).
+The typical FPS displayed is **average** the number of frames processes per second.
 - Frame Time:
     - This is actually what we are interested in.
-How long does it take the game to produce and render a frame?
+How long does it take the game to produce and render a **single** frame?
 Typically we aim for 16.7ms (60FPS) or 33.3ms (30FPS).
 - Speedup
     -  When we make an improvement we need to understand what that improvement is.
 Speedup is the calculation of the original time against the new time.
 It is calculated as $S=\frac{original}{new}$.